srkal/onsite/README.md

 Library manager used to install build-in libraries:
 * Multiple ESP8266 libs installed with development board support (ESP8266mDNS, ...)
-* Encoder by Paul Stoffregen 1.4.1
+* Encoder by Paul Stoffregen 1.4.1, works fine in interrupt mode only
 * NtpClientLib by German Martin 2.0.5
 * Pushbutton by Polohu 2.0.0
-* Time by Michael Margolis 1.5.0
+* Time by Michael Margolis 1.5.0, needed by NtpClientLib
 * Task by Makuna 1.1.4

 Other used libraries (directly merged to project sources)